tikabu/tikabu_website/_pages/home.md

 ---

   We are a Sydney based company which specializes in helping out organisations embark on their DevOps journey.
-  We work with directly with your staff to understand your business needs and challenges.
+  We work directly with your staff to understand your business needs and challenges.